thejykim/pankoapp/README.md

-# Panko
+# PankoApp

-Your own productivity assistant, built with [Angular CLI](https://github.com/angular/angular-cli).
+Your own productivity assistant that makes recommendations on observed behaviors over time, based on research-backed claims.
+Built with an intuitively streamlined interface.

+PankoApp is designed to be 100% scalable and implements continuous integration with [GitHub Actions](https://github.com/thejykim/pankoapp/actions).
+The project's primary stack is:

+- Angular 6
+- Node.js
+- Google Cloud Storage

+Read the full list of libraries and APIs used [here](https://pankoapp.com/about).

 ## Getting started

-With Node.js and the latest version of Angular installed, clone this repository and run ```npm install``` to install the project's dependencies.
+With Node.js and the latest version of Angular installed, clone this repository and run `npm install` to install the project's dependencies.

 ## Data storage